Go Back Go Back

 “It was fun and cool to have boys dying to have you.
 It made one feel wanted, loved and appreciated,” says Naomi.
 She says that the agreed perception among her peers then was that at their age, it was impossible for one to get pregnant or contract HIV/AIDS.

-By the time Naomi was expecting her second child, she had joined a tailoring college in Kilifi town, but dropped out almost immediately for lack of money.
-Now, like Purity, she is a fulltime houseful with little, or no aspirations about her future, except holding unto the thread of hope that her unemployed 19 year old husband will land a job at the Independent Electoral and Boundaries Commission (IIEBC) during this year's general election.
+By the time, Naomi was expecting her second child, she had joined a tailoring college in Kilifi town, but dropped out almost immediately for lack of money.
+Now, like Purity, she is a fulltime houseful with little, or no aspirations about her future, except holding unto the thread of wishes and hope that her unemployed 19 year old husband will land a job at the Independent Electoral and Boundaries Commission (IIEBC) during this year's general election.

 Why so many teen mums?